rnkvogel/Dolby-Conference/README.md

-# Dolby-Conference PHP enables Sites
+# Dolby-Conference PHP Sites NO CODE EMBED
 Dolby Conference , Your Site, Your Keys, NO CODE

 This is using Git HUb React Build and can be opened under the demos settings